Man preventing data loss using desktop computer

 What Is Email Data Loss Prevention?

-Email data loss prevention (DLP) is a catch-all term for security solutions that help to protect business and personal information by preventing the accidental or intentional release of confidential data.
+Email data loss prevention (DLP) refers to tools that help prevent the accidental or intentional release of confidential data via email.

-Email DLP can be used to protect both business and personal email accounts, on all types of devices.
+DLP can protect both business and personal accounts on all types of devices.

-Mailock, our secure email service, gives you the option to automatically encrypt emails containing particular information or take the sender through such additional checks.
+Mailock, our secure email platform, can encrypt emails automatically or guide the sender through confirmation checks.

 Prevent Email Data Loss